DaveH355/clustered-shading/README.md

    > If you are not storing an array of structures in `std430`, and as long as you [stay away from vec3](https://stackoverflow.com/q/38172696/19633924), you _probably_ don't need to worry about alignment.

 ## Step 2: Assigning Lights to Clusters (Culling)
-Our goal now is to cull the lights.
+Our goal now is to cull the lights by assigning them to clusters based on the light influence.
 The most common type of light used in games is the point light.
 A point light has a position and radius which define a sphere of influence.

-We test the light sphere against a cluster AABB.
-If the light intersects, it is visible to the cluster, and we append it to the cluster light list.
+We brute force test every light against every cluster.
+If there is an intersection between the sphere and AABB, the light is visible to the cluster, and it is appended to the cluster's local list.

-Let's dive into the Cluster struct.
+Let's look at the cluster struct.
 ```glsl
   struct Cluster
   {